 As Europe’s longest river, the Danube offers a captivating and diverse cruise experience, flowing through a plethora of magnificent river ports between its source in the Black Forest of Germany to its end at the mouth of the Black Sea.
 This phenomenal waterway either passes through or borders 10 countries and an incredible four capital cities on its way across Europe.
 These include Vienna, Budapest, Bratislava and Belgrade, each of which is home to a wealth of historic landmarks and cultural attractions.
 Other intriguing and popular ports along the river include Linz, Esztergom, Passau and Vidin.

 A river cruise along the Seine is the perfect way to see wonderful destinations across beautiful northern France.
 This stunning river rises in the town of Dijon near the Swiss Alps, running for nearly 500 miles across the spectacular French countryside and through numerous cities on its way to the port of Le Havre on the English Channel.

-For a sun-drenched river cruise escape, the Douro is the perfect option, stretching across northern Spain and Portugal.
-Get a taste for local culture, visit historic cities and gain an insight into the region’s renowned wine production at a number of charming vineyards along the scenic riverbanks.
+For a sun-drenched river cruise, the Douro is the perfect option, stretching across northern Spain and Portugal.
+Get a taste of local culture, visit historic cities and gain an insight into the region’s renowned wine production at a number of charming vineyards along the scenic riverbanks.

 Some of the Douro’s most beautiful destinations include Porto, Regua, Pinhao and Salamanca, as well as the Portuguese capital of Lisbon, which although not situated on the river is often included at the start of many Douro itineraries.

 - Though currencies do vary across Europe, the Euro goes a long way in many ports.

 - Europe river cruises are an excellent choice for wine-lovers, especially in the Rhine Valley.